mosesvk/_myBlog/content/blog/review-moonknight-series.md

 ![](https://c.tenor.com/6IkdjGgw5kIAAAAC/oscar-isaac-khonshu.gif)

 ### Oscar's for Oscar
 Oscar Isaac is my favorite part of this show.
-I would care much for the show if he wasn't it's center piece.
-I truly believe that Mark, Steven and Jake are completely different people.
+I would not care much for the show if he wasn't in it.
+He does a great job playing three different personalities to the point where I believe they are three different people.
+When Steven assumably dies in episode four, I believed a real person died and that was thanks to Oscar's awesome performance.
+I hope he receives some serious recognition for this performance.

-### Confusing or Mysterious?
+### Moon Knight is not about the Hero
-Going to University was a great experience for me.
-But none of that experience was beneficial to my learning.
-Even when I extended my education through a coding bootcamp, I still didn't really "learn" anything.
-Yes I received an education, but I didn't really learn.
-"What is the difference?" you might ask.
-Well there's a huge difference.
+Moon Knight hardly reveals the actual superhero of whom the show is named after.